- HCC-78

 Donor information is available.

-However, hepatocytes derived from single donors present certain limitations.
-The metabolic characteristics of hepatocytes from an individual donor may not comprehensively represent the broader population due to significant inter-individual variability in the activity and expression levels of drug-metabolizing enzymes.
-This variability can lead to inaccurate predictions of drug responses.
+But single-donor hepatocytes have their drawbacks.
+Metabolic features of a single-donor hepatocyte may not reflect the general population, as activity and expression levels of drug-metabolizing enzymes differ significantly from one individual to another.
+This variability can be misleading when it comes to predicting drug responses.
 The use of pooled donor primary hepatocytes can address this limitation.
 Pooled hepatocytes better reflect the metabolic capacity of the general population, thereby reducing experimental bias caused by genetic differences among individuals.
 This approach provides a more comprehensive metabolic profile and drug response pattern.
-Additionally, since the liver is composed of various cell types, pooled hepatocytes can more accurately simulate the complex in vivo hepatic environment.
-Furthermore, in the development of bioartificial organs, the use of pooled hepatocytes can enhance the functionality and adaptability of these organs.
-Thus, selecting pooled hepatocytes based on specific research needs can facilitate more effective and accurate studies.
+Moreover, because the liver contains multiple types of cells, aggregation of hepatocytes can better replicate the diverse in vivo hepatic environment.
+Furthermore, when creating bioartificial organs, pooled hepatocytes can also improve the function and plasticity of these organs.
+In this way, pooling pooled hepatocytes for specific research needs can facilitate better, more accurate research.

 Fig. 1.
 Morphology of pooled cryopreserved human hepatocytes (Li A. P., 2015).